openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

-For a bare-metal installation, you can instead burn the ISO image to a DVD or burn the IMG file to a USB drive then use that media to install the software.
+For a bare-metal installation, you can instead burn the ISO image to a DVD or burn the IMG file to a USB drive, then use that media to install the software.

 .. note:: You can use the same ISO image to install Fuel and Mirantis OpenStack in VirtualBox.
-   In that case, copy the ISO file to the disk and boot directly from that disk file.
+   In that case, copy the ISO file to the approriate directory and boot directly from that disk file.
    See the `Quick Start Guide <http://software.mirantis.com/quick-start/>`_. and :ref:`virtualbox-top`.

-Download the Fuel image from the
-`Mirantis web-site <http://software.mirantis.com/>`_ web page.
-Depending on the speed of your Internet connection, this could take a half hour or more.

-Use and standard software to burn the ISO to a writeable DVD.
+Use any standard software to burn the ISO to a writeable DVD.
 Some popular options:

 - **Linux** --